 Eat them for breakfast to start the day strong.

-Keep them in the fridge (2-4°C) and consume them within a maximum of 2-3 days.
+Keep them in the refrigerator (2-4°C) and consume them within a maximum of 2-3 days.

 Wash blueberries under running water only before consumption.